-- ACC Management Representatives; - Employee Representatives; - ASU/ Amalgamated AWU (SA) State Union Workplace Representatives; - One official from both the ASU and Amalgamated AWU (SA) State Union.

-The role of the Negotiating Committee is:

-- To formulate an Enterprise Agreement acceptable to all parties; - To reach decisions through consensus which shall operate as recommendations to the parties they represent; - To consider reports and ideas from all parties on a range of issues; and - To communicate meeting outcomes and distribute minutes and other relevant documentation to employees.
+- CoA Management Representatives - Employee Representatives - ASU and AWU Union Workplace Representatives - One official from both the ASU and AWU. - 2.1.2.
+The role of the Negotiating Committee is: - To formulate an Enterprise Agreement acceptable to all parties. - To reach decisions through consensus which shall operate as recommendations to the parties they represent. - To consider reports and ideas from all parties on a range of issues and - To communicate meeting outcomes and distribute minutes and other relevant documentation to employees.

-2.2 Consultative Committee
+Clause 2.2 Consultative Committee

-A Consultative Committee will be established within three (3) months of certification of this Agreement to create a forum whereby management and employees are jointly committed to effective communication, service improvement, monitoring and review of the application of the Agreement and to foster good employee relations.
+- 2.2.1.
+A Consultative Committee will be established within three (3) months of certification of this Agreement to create a forum whereby management and employees are jointly committed to effective communication, service improvement, monitoring and review of the application of the Agreement and to foster good employee relations. - 2.2.2.
 The objectives of the Committee are to be committed to co-operating positively to increase the efficiency and productivity of the Leisure Services businesses and to enhance the career opportunities and work environment of its employees.

-The Consultative Committee will consist of:

-- ACC Management Representatives; - ASU/ Amalgamated AWU (SA) State Union Workplace Representatives; - Employee Representatives from across the Leisure Services Businesses; - One official from both the ASU and Amalgamated AWU (SA) State Union.

-The duties of members shall be to represent the views of their workgroup.

-For reference accurate minutes shall be circulated in the workplace following each meeting.
+- 2.2.3.
+The Consultative Committee will consist of: - CoA Management Representatives - ASU/AWU Union Workplace Representatives - Employee Representatives from across the Leisure Services businesses - One official from both the ASU and AWU Union. - 2.2.4.
+The duties of members shall be to represent the views of their workgroup and those of other employees should they be brought to them.
+The Committee shall function in a manner that is respectful and inclusive of all its members. - 2.2.5.
+For reference, accurate minutes shall be circulated in the workplace following each meeting. - 2.2.6.
 Meetings shall be held at least quarterly or as otherwise determined by the Consultative Committee.

-Leisure Services Enterprise Agreement - December 2011 - FINAL
+Communication in regard to issues arising from the Committee shall be undertaken as determined by the Committee.

-2.3 Workplace Change
+Clause 2.3 Workplace Change